susurobo/smart-turn-multimodal/README.md

 > [!NOTE]
 > Contribute to model development.
-Generate turn detection data by playing the [turn training games](https://turn-training.pipecat.ai/)
+Generate turn detection data by playing the [turn training games](https://turn-training.pipecat.ai/), or help improve the quality of existing training data using the [classification tool](https://smart-turn-dataset.pipecat.ai/).

 # Smart turn detection